- This event has passed.

 Sponsored by the Congressional Medal of Honor Foundation

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Robert Simanek.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Robert Simanek.
 In August of 1952, while accompanying a patrol en route to occupy a combat outpost forward of friendly lines, Pfc.
 Simanek exhibited a high degree of courage and a resolute spirit of self-sacrifice in protecting the lives of his fellow marines.
 Determined to save his comrades when a hostile grenade was hurled into their midst, he unhesitatingly threw himself on the deadly missile, shielding his fellow marines from serious injury or death.

 This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
 Before the edWebinar, we encourage teachers to review Simanek’s story with their class.

-You can submit students’ questions for Mr. Simanek on the registration form.
-You can also post students’ questions in the live chat during the presentation.
-Student attendees must view the program with their teacher.
-If you register, you’ll receive a link to the recording if you would like to show it to your class at another time.
+Student must view the program with their teacher.
+Click on the links to the recording if you would like to show it to your class at another time.